Azure/aks-baseline-automation/README.md

 Aks Voting App | [Docker Build](/docs/app-azurevote-dockerbuildpush.md) | This sample builds a container image from code on the runner then pushes to a registry.
 Deployment is done using the Azure Kubernetes GitHub actions. | `Azure Container Registry` `GitHub Actions`

-### Deploy the sample application using GitOps with argoCD
-**TODO**: add the code and document the steps to deploy the sample application using argoCD.

 ## Lifecycle-Management
-Different components of an AKS solution are often owned by different teams and typically follow their own liefcycle management schedule and process, sometimes using different tools.
+Different components of an AKS solution are often owned by different teams and typically follow their own lifecycle management schedule and process, sometimes using different tools.
 In this section we will cover the following lifecycle management processes:

  * Cluster lifecycle-management, such as patching nodes, upgrading AKS, adding/removing nodepools, changing min/max nb of nodes, changing nodepool subnet size, changing nodepool VM SKU, changing max pods, label/taints on nodes, adding/removing pod identities, adding/removing RBAC permissions, etc…
  * Workload lifecycle-management, such as upgrading one of the services composing the application and releasing it to production using a Blue/Green or Canary approach.
-External dependencies that the application may have, such as an API Management solution, a Redis cache service or a database may have their own lifecycle-management process and operated by a seperate team.
+External dependencies that the application may have, such as an API Management solution, a Redis cache service or a database may have their own lifecycle-management process and operated by a separate team.
- * Shared-Services lifecycle management, such as upgrading one of the Shared-Services container images to adress some vulnerabuilities or take advatange of some new features.
+ * Shared-Services lifecycle management, such as upgrading one of the Shared-Services container images to address some vulnerabilities or take advantage of some new features.

 For better security and version control, all these lifecycle management processes need to be git driven so that any change to any component of the AKS solution is done through code from a Git Repository and goes through a review and approval process.
 For this reason, we will provide two options to automatically carry out these tasks:
  * A CI/CD pipeline built using GitHub Actions
- * A GitOps solution using flux or argoCD.
+ * A GitOps solution using flux or argoCD (applies only to Shared-Services application lifecycle management).

-### Automate the lifecycle-management of the cluster using GitHub Actions
-**TODO**: add the code and document the steps to automate the lifecycle-management of the cluster using GitHub Actions.
-### Automate the lifecycle-management of the shared-services using GitHub Actions
-**TODO**: add the code and document the steps to automate the lifecycle-management of the shared-services using GitHub Actions.
-### Automate the lifecycle-management of the sample application using GitHub Actions
-**TODO**: add the code and document the steps to automate the lifecycle-management of the shared-services using GitHub Actions.
+Note that these features have not been implemented yet in this reference implementation.
+For the automation of the cluster lifecycle-management see https://github.com/Azure/aks-baseline-automation/issues/23.
 ## Secure DevOps
 A typical DevOps process for deploying containers to AKS can be depicted by the diagram below:
 ![Typical DevOps](./docs/.attachments/secure-devOps-1.jpg)